Xingu River Lodge - Brazil

 The waters of the Xingu and Iriri are impressively clear because they drain ancient Brazilian shield granite, in contrast to most large Amazon rivers, which are laden with sediment.
 While the granite bedrock makes for good sightfishing opportunities, most fishing is from aluminum boats.
 There is also some wet wading in clear waters.

-The Xingu offers a variety of fish species - matrinxa, wolffish, peacock bass, payara, pacu, bicuda, piranha, red-tailed catfish, vampire fish, and more.
-The river also offers many habitats, such as pools, channels, lakes, lagoons, riffles, rapids, and waterfalls.
+Species: The Xingu offers a variety of fish species - matrinxa, wolffish, peacock bass, payara, pacu, bicuda, piranha, red-tailed catfish, vampire fish, and more.
 All fishing is catch-and-release.
 Barbless hooks are mandatory.
 Please avoid unnecessary handling of the fish (to protect them and you).

 The New Xingu Lodge